 Try putting your desk up against a wall, or place it by a window for extra vitamin D. Ideally, you could partition a corner of your bedroom off as your workspace.
 Make sure you have access to a power outlet and that you can connect to the Wi-Fi without problems.
 If you’re too far from the router, you may need to get a Wi-Fi booster to improve the signal.

 You’ll also want to arrange your desk for ease of use.
 Get a paper organizer, baskets for your chargers, and plastic folders to organize your papers.
 Don’t keep non-work items on your desk, as they’ll create clutter that may distract you while working.
 Although you need to be organized, there’s no reason for your folders and organizers to be black and dark blue.
-You’re working from home, so choose the colors and designs you love.
+You’re working from home, so choose the colors and modern office design ideas you love.
 If you prefer rainbow-colored Post-its to plain yellow ones, treat yourself.
 The more personality you put into your bedroom workspace, the more pleasant your workday will be.

 Some of the downsides to working from home are the distractions.
 Although you can’t avoid some of them, like making the kids lunch or taking the dogs out for a walk, you can minimize others.
 Close your bedroom door when you’re working and ask your family to only come in for emergencies.

 Another potential distractor can be clutter.
 Try to keep your bedroom tidy to avoid the temptation to clean up while working.
 Clutter can also cause stress, even if you’re not conscious of it, which can impact your productivity.
 It may be tempting to keep your phone close by, but it’s likely to distract you.
 If you want to use your phone for music or need to keep it handy in case of an emergency, enable the Do Not Disturb function.
 This prevents constant notifications from disrupting your concentration.